ngarnsworthy/react-custom-modal/README.md

 # react-custom-popup

-react-custom-popup is a plain React package for dealing with popups such as input-dialogs, modals, alerts, toasts.
+react-custom-popup is a fully customizable React library for dealing with popups such as input-dialogs, modals, alerts, toasts.

 [LIVE DEMO](https://rafaa17.github.io/react-custom-modal/)